deitch/booster/README.md

 * presave: a function to be executed immediately prior to saving a model via update or create.
 Optional.
 * extend: an object, with functions that will extend the model.
 Optional.
 See below.
 * delete: rules for creating, preventing or enforcing cascading deletes.
 Optional.
 See below.
+* filter: filters before performing a model action
+* post: actions to take after the model

 An actual model instance is just a plain old javascript object (POJSO).
 The data returned from the database to a controller should be a POJSO, as should the data sent back.